 London Area and Church Recording

-At the present time societies in the Greater London Area are involved in Church Recording in 4 or 5 churches; some of them in the City.
+At the present time societies in the Greater London Area are involved in Church Recording in1 or 2 churches in the City.
 When these are completed, there will be no further such activities.

-We also have members creating Church Trails, enabling families to visit churches and investigate some of the fascinating artefacts and history.
+We also have members creating Trails of Discovery, enabling families to visit churches and other buildings and investigate some of the fascinating artefacts and history.